Peloton co-founder steps down after rough ride

 The company anticipates at least $800 million in annual cost savings once its actions are fully implemented.

-Wall Street took the shakeup Tuesday as a pivotal moment for Peloton.
+Wall Street took the shakeup Tuesday as a pivotal moment for Peloton, including the odds of a sale.

 “We believe Foley leaving makes it more likely that Peloton ultimately sells the company and the board clearly has major decisions to make in the days/weeks/months ahead," wrote Wedbush analysts Daniel Ives and John Katsingris.